-Fund members can withdraw savings from Account 2 to pay for medical treatment for a critical illness and for certain prosthetic appliances, if the employer does not provide full coverage for such treatment.
-A list of designated critical illnesses is provided by the Employees Provident Fund Board.
+Fund members can withdraw savings from Account 2 to pay for medical treatment for a critical illness, if the employer does not provide full coverage for such treatment.
+The Employees Provident Fund Board provides a list of 36 designated critical illnesses.